jtl-software/connector-documentation/example/connector-class.rst

         public function getPlatformVersion() : string
         {
-            //Defining the connectors version
+            //Defining the connectors version.
+Should be empty for Bulk. return "";
-            return "1";
         }

         public function getPlatformName() : string